mertside/ai-inference-energy/README.md

 ### Custom Applications

-To add new AI applications:
+To add new AI applications to the framework:

 1. **Create application script** following the pattern:
    ```python